Black Beans Curry

 Ingredients

-- ½ tablespoon Hot cayenne (or to taste)
+- ½ tbsp Hot cayenne or to taste

 - 1 tsp Sweet paprika

-- In a saute pan, over medium heat, add oil and saute the onions, cinnamon, and bay leaves until onions are translucent.
+- In a saute pan, over medium heat, add oil and sauté the garlic, ginger, onions, parsley, cinnamon, and bay leaves until the onions are translucent.2 tbsp Cooking oil, 4 large Garlic cloves, 2 Bay leaves, 2 inch Cinnamon stick, 3 inch Fresh ginger

 I’ve thoroughly enjoyed this curry – so easy yet so delicious.
 I made my own curry powder of sorts by using various spices in my cupboard (fenugreek, fennel, cumin, coriander, turmeric, chilli flakes, salt, pepper) which elevated the dish even further.
 I made it for a friend this week and he said it was “extremely good”.
 Enjoyed it very much with cubed (buttered) maris piper potatoes too for a change up.
 This is going to become a staple of mine!